Thunderfishing/Saving-Sears-/A Time Traveler’s Guide to Save Sears: Phase 4 (2025–2035) – Sears Supremacy.md

 * **Datsun:** Synergies ($6B): DieHard batteries, **RoadHandler tires ($0.8B from Goodyear Tire)**, Allstate insurance, KENN AI, etc.

-### 📜 Sipplier Profit-Sharing program & Eligibility Conditions
+### supplier Profit-Sharing program & Eligibility Conditions

 For any Syndicate Partner to be eligible for profit-sharing distributions (cash, SSGF equity, and SearsCoin), they must satisfy all the following contractual conditions, reinforcing the core values of The Sears Concordant: